Skip to Content

 The Ridge at Copper Point

 The Ridge is one of two courses offered by Copper Point, and although it’s a short course, it’s still one of the best in the valley with some epic views.
-For the best golf rates, head here from Monday to Friday when the green fees are $88 CAD per person.
-You can also go after 4 pm for only $65 CAD per person!
+For the best golf rates, head here from Monday to Thursday, when the green fees are $112 CAD per person.

 Eagle Ranch Golf Course